- Technical Support

 Because of its binding characteristics, streptavidin is commonly employed for immunotechniques requiring signal amplification using biotinylated reagents.

 Jackson ImmunoResearch streptavidin conjugates are recommended for use with Biotin-SP-conjugated affinity-purified secondary antibodies and ChromPure™ proteins, as well as with any biotinylated primary or secondary antibody, or oligonucleotide.

-All conjugates of streptavidin are recommended for use with Biotin-SP-conjugated affinity-purified secondary antibodies and Biotin-SP-conjugated ChromPure proteins.
-Compared with the avidin-biotin-HRP complex (ABC), HRP-conjugated streptavidin is more stable, gives less background, and is more sensitive as reported by Shi et al. (J. Histochem.
-Cytochem.
-1988.
-36,317) and Milde et al. (1989).
-The increased sensitivity may be due to enhanced tissue penetration and less steric hindrance, since nominal molecular weights for all components of the conjugated streptavidin system are less than 200,000, which are considerably lower than that of ABC.
+A number of signal amplification techniques are possible with Jackson ImmunoResearch secondary antibodies.
+Streptavidin is offered for signal enhancement (Figure 2) as a superior technique to the avidin-biotin-HRP complex (ABC) method.
+Compared with the ABC method, HRP-conjugated streptavidin is more stable, gives less background, and is more sensitive as reported by Shi et al. (1988) and Milde et al. (1989).
+The increased sensitivity may be due to enhanced tissue penetration and less steric hindrance, since nominal molecular weights for all components of HRP conjugated Streptavidin total less than 200 kDa, considerably lower than the weight of ABC.